dart-lang/language/working/augmentation-libraries/feature-specification.md

 is susceptible to part file reordering changing augmentation application order.
 A possible name could be `augmentation_ordering`.

-It’s effect would be to **report a warning** *if* for any two (top-level) augmenting declarations with name *n*, one is not *above* the other.
+Its effect would be to **report a warning** *if* for any two (top-level) augmenting declarations with name *n*, one is not *above* the other.

 The lint would only apply to user-written augmenting declarations, it should not include macro generated augmentations.
 Those are placed where the macro processor chooses to place them, usually after all other augmentations.

-If the lint is satisfied, then all augmenting declarations are ordered by the *before* relation, which means that they no two can be in different sibling parts of the same file, and therefore all the augmenting declarations occur along a single path down the part-file tree. _That ensures that *part file directive ordering* has no effect on augmentation application order._
+If the lint is satisfied, then all augmenting declarations are ordered by the *before* relation, which means that no two of them can be in different sibling parts of the same file, and therefore all the augmenting declarations occur along a single path down the part-file tree. _This ensures that *part file directive ordering* has no effect on augmentation application order._

 The language specification doesn’t specify lints or warnings, so this lint suggestion is not normative.
-We wish to have the lint, and preferably include it in the “recommended” lint set, because it can help users avoid accidental problems.
+We wish to have the lint, and preferably include it in the "recommended" lint set, because it can help users avoid accidental problems.
 We want it as a lint instead of a language restriction so that it doesn’t interfere with macro-generated code, and so that users can `// ignore:` it if they know what they’re doing.

 ### Type inheritance

-An augmenting declaration may have no type annotations for a return type, variable type, parameter type, or type parameter bound type.
-In the last case, that includes omitting the extends keyword.
+An augmenting declaration may have no type annotations for a return type, variable type, parameter type, or type parameter bound.
+In the last case, that includes omitting the `extends` keyword.
 For a variable or parameter, a `var` keyword may replace the type.

 When applying an augmenting declaration that contains a type annotation at one of these positions, to a defintion to be augmented, it's a compile-time error if the type denoted by the augmenting declaration is not the same type as the type that the augmented definition has at the corresponding position. __An augmenting declaration can omit type annotations, but if it doesn't, it must repeat the type from the augmented definition__.

 ### Augmented Expression

 The exact result of an `augmented` expression depends on what is being augmented, but it generally follows the same rules as any normal identifier:

-*   **Augmenting getters**: Within an augmenting getter `augmented` invokes the getter and evaluates to the return value.
-If augmenting a field with a getter, this will invoke the implicit getter from the augmented field.
+*   **Augmenting getters**: Within an augmenting getter `augmented` invokes the augmented getter and evaluates to its return value.
+If augmenting a variable with a getter, this will invoke the implicitly induced getter from the augmented variable declaration.

 *   **Augmenting setters**: Within an augmenting setter `augmented` must be followed by an `=` and will directly invoke the augmented setter.
-If augmenting a field with a setter, this will invoke the implicit setter from the augmented field.
+If augmenting a variable with a setter, this will invoke the implicitly induced setter from the augmented variable declaration.

-*   **Augmenting fields**: Within an augmenting field, `augmented` can only be used in an initializer expression, and refers to the augmented field's initializer expression, which is immediately evaluated.
+*   **Augmenting fields**: Within an augmenting variable declaration, `augmented` can only be used in an initializer expression, and refers to the augmented variable's initializing expression, which is immediately evaluated.

-    It is a compile-time error to use `augmented` in an augmenting field's initializer if the member being augmented is not a field with an initializer.
+    It is a compile-time error to use `augmented` in an augmenting variable's initializer if the member being augmented is not a variable declaration with an initializing expression.

 *   **Augmenting functions**: When augmenting a function, `augmented` refers to the augmented function.
 Tear offs are not allowed, so this function must immediately be invoked.

 *   **Augmenting operators**: When augmenting an operator, `augmented` refers to the augmented operator method, which must be immediately invoked using function call syntax.
-For example when augmenting `operator +` you would use `augmented(1)` to call the augmented operator, and when augmenting `operator []=` you would use the `augmented(key, value)` syntax.
+For example, when augmenting `operator +` you could use `augmented + 1` to call the augmented operator, and when augmenting `operator []=` you would use the `augmented[key] = value` syntax.

     *   Note that `augmented` in such an augmenting operator method body is not an expression by itself, and cannot be used to tear off the augmented operator method.
 Similar to `super`, it is a syntactic form which can only be used in limited ways.

 *   **Augmenting enum values**: When augmenting an enum value, `augmented` has no meaning and is not allowed.

 In all relevant cases, if the augmented member is an instance member, it is invoked with the same value for `this`.

-Assume that the identifier `augmented` occurs such that the outermost enclosing declaration is not an augmenting declaration.
+Assume that the identifier `augmented` occurs in a source location where no enclosing declaration is augmenting.
 In this case, the identifier is taken to be a reference to a declaration which is in scope.

 *In other words, `augmented` is just a normal identifier when it occurs anywhere other than inside an augmenting declaration.*